jaegertracing/documentation/content/docs/next-release/features.md

 For use cases where one needs to identify services and/or operations that have high statistically significant error rates or latencies, aggregating traces, or more precisely, spans, is one means of satisfying this use case.

-Jaeger's Monitor tab provides a service-level aggregation, as well as an operation-level aggregation within the service, of Request rates, Error rates and Durations (P95, P75 and P50), also known as RED metrics.
+Jaeger's "Monitor" tab provides a service-level aggregation, as well as an operation-level aggregation within the service, of Request rates, Error rates and Durations (P95, P75 and P50), also known as RED metrics.

 Within the operation-level aggregations, an "Impact" metric, computed as the product of latency and request rate, is another